Jbone187/Task/README.md

 # Task
-A task scheduler that run's .bat files "Just a combination of two modules "
+A task scheduler that run's .ps1 files and logs processes